carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_block/README.md

 # Create your first SAN backends

 **Objective:**
-You have mastered how to create backends and what they are for.
-You probably also created a few ones with the NFS drivers.
+You have mastered how to create backends and understand what they are used for.
+You probably also created a few backends with the NFS drivers.
 It is now time to add more backends that can be used for block storage.

 The ONTAP environment in the lab has already been setup for block storage.
 You can choose to use the SVM you are already using, or create your own.
 In the latter scenario, please refer to  task [Prepare ONTAP for block storage on dev cluster](../../tasks/ontap_block).